-There are no tests, because there is no published clinical trial of nicotine (not tobacco smoke) and, obviously, in never-smokers (because we know that smoking causes addiction, therefore testing it is not required – this is already well-known), leaving only one conclusion.
-Indeed, the existing evidence refutes this: nicotine has no potential for dependence according to anecdotal evidence.
+There are no tests because there is no published clinical trial of nicotine (not tobacco smoke) and, obviously, in never-smokers (because we know that smoking causes addiction; therefore, testing it is not required – this is already well-known), leaving only one conclusion.
+Indeed, the existing evidence refutes this: according to anecdotal evidence, nicotine has no potential for dependence.

 There is no clinical study on nicotine administration to never-smokers for the purpose of assessing its potential for addiction, despite the fact that there are several claims online.
-Anyone claiming to be an expert in the field who tells you there’s such a thing as a published trial is incorrect (or lying), since they don’t understand the fundamentals and their knowledge appears to be based on misinformation.
+Anyone claiming to be an expert in the field who tells you such a thing as a published trial is incorrect (or lying) since they don’t understand the fundamentals, and their knowledge appears to be based on misinformation.

 There is no study on whether smoking can lead to dependence in non-smokers, so ask for a reference to a clinical trial that investigates the hypothesis (the only appropriate technique).

 Most citations are for studies of smoking addiction or where the participants were smokers (or ex-smokers).

 In a study to evaluate the effectiveness of one chemical in tobacco smoke in producing addiction, a person who is already addicted due to smoking cannot be used as a subject – this is an elemental truth of logic that can’t be avoided.